The Food Lab, a Belated Review

 The book itself is clearly the passion project of one person, organized as a collection of blog posts interspersed with recipes.
 This leaves coverage somewhat spotty compared to a “regular” cookbook.
 The only rice recipe is risotto, for instance.

-So, how about those recipes?
-(Full disclosure: much of this text has been shamelessly self-plagiarized from my tumblr, but this is probably the only one that search will be able to find.
+So, how about those recipe reviews?
+(Full disclosure: much of the following text has been shamelessly self-plagiarized from my tumblr, but this is probably the only one that search will be able to find.
 You’re welcome.)

 ⭐⭐⭐⭐⭐

-Finally, a souce that matched the texture of the boxes, while being made with real cheddar cheese.
+- Finally, a souce that matched the texture of the boxes, while being made with real cheddar cheese.
 We still haven’t tried the baked variant.
+[January 2024: I’m a lot less keen on eating emulsifiers.
+It’s unlikely that the baked version will ever be made, or the stovetop version made again.]

 ⭐⭐⭐⭐